jerin-ignatious/REST-API/README.md

 # REST-API

-An API designed using nodeJs, expressJs and mongoDB that handles the following operations:
+An API designed using nodeJs, expressJs and mongoDB that has routes for the following operations:

 >1.
 Get
 >2.
 Get all